andreasvc/disco-dop/docs/params.rst

            ``('treebank', level)``; e.g., ``('ptb', 0)`` for the coarsest level of the Penn treebank.
 For the presets, see source of :py:data:`discodop.treebanktransforms.MAPPINGS`.
-           Including a stage for each of the collapse-levels in ascending order (0, 1, and 2 in the current presets), and then add a stage where labels are not collapsed.
+           Include a stage for each of the collapse-levels in ascending order (0, 1, and 2 in the current presets), and then add a stage where labels are not collapsed.
 :packedgraph: use packed graph encoding for DOP reduction